-Since 2014, our CSR strategy was an increased focus on communication.
+Our CSR strategy have been an increased focus on communication.
 We focussed on familiarizing all employees with our CSR policy and projects.

-Our CSR manger has been absent due to pregnancy complications and maternity leave and unfortunately this has had a considerable negative impact on the employees CSR awareness.
 The company is facing a very interesting stage of economic growth and expansion, and there have been many new employees hired during this time.
 All new employees have a one-week rotation programme, where they get lessons on the workflow of the different departments and teams.
-In this programme they also learn about Albatros' company history, and now, also the importance of our CSR strategy and projects.
-CSR is a fixed agenda point in our monthly morning meetings for all staff at our head office.
+In this programme they also learn about Albatros' company history, and also the importance of our CSR strategy and projects.
+CSR is often on the agenda in our monthly morning meetings for all staff at our head office.
 To further involve and educate all employees in our CSR activities, our CSR manager will, upon request from the different team managers, provide training sessions at team meetings.
-She has been to Poland to give a CSR introduction to our new Polish team there.
+She has been to Poland to give a CSR introduction to our Polish team there.